-The Sending Coordinator tracks donations/trip payments by GV event code and team member Habitat ID.
+The HFHI EMEA Volunteer Coordinator tracks donations/trip payments by GV event code and team leader Habitat ID.
 Team leaders are responsible for providing updates on the amount of funds submitted on their behalf.
-Requests for the status of a participant's donated funds balance should come to the HFHI GV coordinator from the team leader.
+Requests for the status of a participant's donated funds balance should come to the HFHI EMEA Volunteer Coordinator from the team leader.
 Knowing the donated funds balance is more critical as the final payment due date approaches.
 Status of donations and payments may be requested weekly.
-The HFHI GV coordinator can provide the names of donors and the amounts donated, but not their contact information.
+The HFHI EMEA Volunteer Coordinator can provide the names of donors and the amounts donated, but not their contact information.